Complaints and suggestions

 - A request for a service such as a repair.
 You may only make a complaint if a repair (or service) is not completed within a reasonable time or you are dissatisfied with the standards to which it has been carried out.

 - Reporting anti-social behaviour.
-In the first instance, please contact your neighbourhood manager or call our customer services centre.
+In the first instance, please call our customer services centre.
 You can only make a complaint if you are not satisfied with the way in which we have dealt with your report.

 - Insurance claims.
 All insurance claims lie outside our complaints policy and so are directly managed by the insurers.